 Due to its low sulfur and ash content, Nigerian coal is regarded as one of the most bituminous in the world.
 It is the most environment-friendly in Africa.
 There are nearly 3 billion tonnes of reserves in 17 coal fields and over 600 million tonnes of proven reserves in Nigeria.
-State such as Enugu and Kogi have rich deposits of coal.
+State such as Enugu and Kogi has rich deposits of coal.

 This is another solid mineral in Nigeria.
 Nigeria has salt springs in some states.
 For example, Awe in Plateau State, Abakaliki, and Uburu in Ebonyi State.
 More so, Rock salt is available in Benue State.
 A total reserve of 1.5 million tonnes of Rock Salt is available in Nigeria.

 Nigeria’s annual demand for chlorine, table salt, caustic soda, sodium hydrochloric acid, sodium bicarbonate, and hydrogen peroxide is over one million tonnes.
 Nigeria spends a lot of money annually on the importation of these chemicals.

-Gemstones Solid minerals in Nigeria and its locations
+Gemstones Solid minerals in Nigeria and their locations

 Nigeria has a huge deposit of Granite in almost all the states of the federation.
 It is in commercial quantity in states such as Cross River, Ekiti State, and the FCT.
 There are lots of local and international quarrying companies currently in Nigeria.
 Of all the igneous rocks, granite is mostly known and is commonly found on earth, it is light-color with dark mineral visible grains.

 It consists mainly of quartz (SiO2) and feldspar (rich in potassium).
 Granite has fewer amounts of mica, amphibious, and other minerals.
 These mineral compositions are what usually gives it it’s varying color.
 For instance red, pink, grey, or white.

 Uses of Granite

 You can use it in two ways, you can crush and use it as crush stones or it is used as an aggregate.
 The primary use is in monuments, buildings, paving, and bridges.
 Because you can use Granite in establishing a plane of reference after polishing, you can use it normally as granite surface plates.

 Furthermore, we find its use in various applications especially when been cut into tiles and slabs such as in stair treads, tile floors, and countertops.